Inflammatory responses and transcriptomic networks in diseases

 In our lab, we are proposing to combine state of the art single-cell transcriptomic and chromatin accessibility experiments with new powerful computational biology tools, as a novel and an unbiased way to explore the complexity of innate immune response and autoinflammation.
 The idea is to use the emerging field of transcriptome-based network inference analysis to get a deeper and unbiased understanding of the diversity of the molecular mechanisms behind autoinflammatory diseases.

 The fine-tuned analysis and detailed characterization of regulatory networks controlling inflammation will be a major step forward to replace costly life-long immunosuppressive treatments by more definite cures, with hopefully less side effects.
-Given the scale of the human genome and the corresponding large scale and complexity of regulatory networks, unbiased approaches to network inference enable comparisons not always possible with single-gene experimental design.
-It is providing the molecular biology field with a weighted map of potential interactions that can be used to select precisely and prioritize factors to further characterize and decipher the complexity of a particular process, in our case dysregulation of inflammation
+It should provide the molecular biology field with a weighted map of potential interactions that can be used to select precisely and prioritize factors to further characterize and decipher the complexity of a particular process, in our case dysregulation of inflammation.
+In order to make autoinflammatory diseases amenable to network inference, we are proposing to perform RNA sequencing experiments at the single-cell level, where the transcriptome of two different cells is different enough that every cell analyzed can now be considered as an individual sample

-- In particular we are interested in studying the transcriptomic changes leading to an excess of IFN production in pathologies.
+- We are interested in studying the transcriptomic changes leading to an excess of IFN production in pathologies.
 SAMHD1, is of particular interest to our lab by being both mutated in Aicardi-Goutières Syndrome (AGS) and also known as being a restriction factor of HIV-1 in human dendritic cells (DCs).
 Interestingly, in both cases, an increase of type I IFN secretion can be observed.

 1) HIV-1 sensing and priming of an adaptive immune response.